mikrodev/Documentation/documentation/docs/Mikrodiagram-Editor.md

 </center>

-It is used to transfer the selected blocks to CSV.
+It is used to transfer the selected blocks to CSV and Excel.

 With the "Invert" tab, the selection of blocks is reversed.